Oliver-RC/collection-of-crafts/README.md

   - Returning user is able to locate the Picture Board page in order to upload an image of their craft.
 The functionality of this is not possible at present but has the HTML and CSS in place once the backend data have been created.
 There are many craft ideas on the site spanning four themes so the user has plenty of resource to get more craft ideas and inspiration.
 Social media links in the footer provide access to the relevant platform that opens up in a new tab.
 The Vote page is correctly working and allows the returning user to submit their desired choice of craft for the next monthly update.
   - Frequent user is able to easily navigate to the craft pages either using the nav bar or link buttons on the landing page.
 The Picture Board page is designed into sections of the types of craft and has a scroll element allowing the community to continue to upload their finished craft.
 A frequent user is able to sign up to the periodic craft newsletter on the Stay In Touch page by providing their contact name and email address.
 The craft content and voting questions will be updated periodically.
 The code within this section is semantically written up with comments allowing the developer to easily navigate to the right part of the HTML.
  ### Further Testing
-  - Site tested on Google Chrome, Microsoft Edge, Firefox and Safari across the responsive page break sizes.
+  - Site tested on Google Chrome, Microsoft Edge, Firefox and Safari across the responsive page break points.
 Both Flexbox and Grid used in CCS to structure the content with each property used based on the type of layout needed e.g. on the landing page the page link containers use Flexbox which adaprt to screen size, whereas on the craft pages, Grid is used and duplicated on each craft idea and craft page.
+  - The site tested on the above browsers but also using the browsers on different operating systems, Microsoft and Apple.
+This was to check for all links, site elements and screen layout working as intended.
-  - Site tested on mobile, both Samsung Note 10 and iphone 10.
+  - The site was also tested on mobile, both Samsung Note 10 and iphone 10.
+Again using Google Chrome on both devices, Safari on Apple and Samsung Internet Browser.
   - All links on the site tested and directed to the correct page.
  ### Bugs
   - After testing the site using Google Inspect for responsiveness, there did not appear to be any layout issues, however using a mobile, specifically Samsung Note 10, the icons on the Vote and Stay In Touch page would fall across two lines.
 Margins and padding had to be amended to suit.